HumanCompatibleAI/eirli/README.rst

 Some examples are:

-- In **SimCLR**, the context and target are the same image frame, and augmentation and then encoding is applied to both context and target, before pulling the context and target representations together [TODO mention projection decoder]
+- In **SimCLR**, the context and target are the same image frame, and augmentation and then encoding is applied to both context and target.
+That learned representation is sent through a decoder, and then the context and target representations are pulled together with a contrastive loss.
 - In **TemporalCPC**, the context is a frame at time t, and the target a frame at time t+k, and then, similarly to SimCLR above, augmentation is applied to the frame before it's put through an encoder, and the two resulting representations pulled together